I Really Want to Stay at Your House

-"I Really Want to Stay at Your House" is a song by British singer Rosa Walton written for the 2020 video game Cyberpunk 2077.
-(Note: Walton is credited alongside Hallie Coggins, her fictional in-universe persona created for Cyberpunk 2077.)
-Featured in the fictional radio station 98.7 Body Heat Radio, the song was included by Lakeshore Records on the soundtrack album Cyberpunk 2077: Radio, Vol. 2 (Original Soundtrack), which was released on 18 December 2020.
-The song would later on go viral in 2022 after being prominently utilised in the 2022 cyberpunk anime series Cyberpunk: Edgerunners, charting in the United Kingdom at number 68.
+"I Really Want to Stay at Your House" is a song written and recorded by British singer Rosa Walton for the 2020 video game Cyberpunk 2077.
+(Note: Walton is credited alongside Hallie Coggins, her fictional in-universe persona created for Cyberpunk 2077) Featured in the fictional radio station 98.7 Body Heat Radio, the song was included by Lakeshore Records on the soundtrack album Cyberpunk 2077: Radio, Vol. 2 (Original Soundtrack), which was released on December 18, 2020.
+The song would later on go viral in 2022 after being prominently utilised in the 2022 tie-in anime series Cyberpunk: Edgerunners, charting in the United Kingdom at number 68.

 In Cyberpunk 2077

-The song was re-used in events introduced in the 2.1 update, where the player character could dance to the song with characters they were dating.
+I Really Want to Stay at Your House is featured as one of the songs played on the fictional radio station 98.7 Body Heat Radio, which the player can tune in to while exploring the game's open world on foot or using vehicles.
+In the 2.1 update of the game, a dating feature was added wherein the player character V can dance to the song with their romantic partner.

 In other games

-The song was later added as selectable background music in the Arc System Works fighting game Guilty Gear Strive alongside the addition of Lucyna "Lucy" Kushinada from Cyberpunk: Edgerunners as a playable guest character in 2025.
+The song was added as selectable background music in the Arc System Works fighting game Guilty Gear Strive, alongside the addition of Lucy from Cyberpunk: Edgerunners as a playable guest character in 2025.

+It was also used in the video game Wuthering Waves as part of their official crossover storyline with Cyberpunk: Edgerunners, which included multiple characters and locations from the franchise.

+The track was added as a Jam Track to Fortnite on 20 September 2026 as part of the crossover for Cyberpunk: Edgerunners, which also saw the addition of Lucy as a playable outfit as well.

 Music video

 A music video for the song was released on 3 October 2022, published to both the official Netflix and Cyberpunk 2077 YouTube channels.
-The clip was edited by Nicholas Fung and features a compilation of scenes from throughout the Cyberpunk: Edgerunners anime series which highlight the romantic relationship of the main characters David Martinez and Lucyna "Lucy" Kushinada.
+The clip was edited by Nicholas Fung and features a compilation of scenes from throughout the Cyberpunk: Edgerunners anime series which highlight the romantic relationship of main characters David and Lucy.